How old does my child have to be for Preschool?

-If I register my child online will I be guaranteed a spot in my chosen class?
+If I apply for my child online will I be guaranteed a spot in my chosen class?

 How does your wait list work?

-Once a spot becomes available, we will contact you by phone or email, and you will have 14 days to accept or decline that spot.
-If we do not receive your response within 14 days, your spot will be given to the next child on the wait list.
+Once a spot becomes available, we will contact you by email, and you will have 7 days to accept, defer or decline that spot.
+If we do not receive your response within 7 days, your spot will be given to the next child on the wait list.
 Students are offered spots in the following order:

 What is your enrolment process for children with special needs requirements?

-It is Langley Forest School’s philosophy to be an inclusive school with integration as our main method of inclusion, however, there are certain limitations given the outdoor education format, the size of our school and the lack of full independent school certification this year.
+It is Langley Forest School’s philosophy to be an inclusive school with integration as our main method of inclusion, however, there are certain limitations given the outdoor education format.
+Each child will be met with prior to final enrolment to ensure that they can be supported appropriately.